New York Federal Stolen Firearms Lawyer

-Under federal law, it is not only illegal to steal, or deal in stolen firearms or ammunition, but also to knowingly ship or possess these items as well – and a conviction for any of this conduct may result in a sentence of up to ten years imprisonment and the imposition of a substantial fine.
+Under federal law, it is not only illegal to steal, or deal in stolen firearms or ammunition, but also to knowingly ship or possess these items as well.
+A conviction for any of this conduct may result in a sentence of up to ten years imprisonment and the imposition of a substantial fine.
 See 18 U.S.C. §§ 922(i)-(j); 924(a), (l)-(m).
 Since federal authorities have gone to great lengths to stamp out gun crime in the United States, convictions for these offenses are often prosecuted especially harshly.

 First, pursuant to 18 U.S.C. § 924(l), any person who steals any firearm which has traveled or moved in interstate or foreign commerce at any point shall be imprisoned by up to ten years.
 See, e.g., United States v.
 Richardson, No. 97 CR 5129, 2007 WL 4239508, at *4 (E.D.
 Ca. November 30, 2007).
 Similarly, pursuant to 18 U.S.C. § 924(m), any person who steals any firearm from any licensed dealer, manufacturer or collector may also be imprisoned by up to ten years.
 See, e.g., United States v.
 Requejo, 364 F. App’x 517, 520 (10th Cir.
 2010).